caksoylar/keymap-drawer/README.md

 keymap dump-config >my_config.yaml
 ```

-Then, edit the file to change the settings, referring to comments in [config.py](keymap_drawer/config.py).
+Then, edit the file to change the settings, referring to [CONFIGURATION.md](CONFIGURATION.md).
 You can then pass this file to either `draw` and `parse` subcommands with the `-c`/`--config` argument (note the location before the subcommand):

 ```sh